matttti/react-jspm-es6-karma-mocha-istanbul/README.md

 	$ open coverage/phantomjs/index.html

-#### How to combine JSPM's module handling in tests
+#### How to use JSPM's module handling in tests

-In order to get both, testcases and sourcefiles, working with es6 module loading, two cases must be distinguished:
+In order to get both, testcases and sourcefiles, working with es6 module loading, we must distinguish:

 1. All dependencies concerning testing can be loaded using plain es6 import syntax, e.g.

 ```js
 	import sinon from 'sinon';
 ```

 2. The code under test (source files, libraries like React) should be loaded via the System.js API, preferable inside the test cases themselves.
 This gives a very precise control on dependency handling and empowers us to stub/mock dependencies and restore a fresh system afterwards.
-In `test/misc/testsystem.js`, some helpful utilities were added to make this job easier.
+Some helpful utilities are part of this bundle to make the job easier.
 Here's an example:

 ```js
 	import Testsystem from 'test/misc/testsystem';